Atsion Mansion: History

 Richards died on January 4, 1842, in Philadelphia.
-Iron production continued at Atsion until 1851, when the iron furnace was demolished due to dwindling demand.
-The family would continue to use the mansion as a residence until 1855, when members of the immediate family moved to Brussels, Belgium.
+Iron production continued at Atsion until 1851, when the iron furnace was demolished to make way for the construction of a paper mill by Richards' son-in-law, William Walton Fleming.
+The family would continue to use the mansion as a residence until 1855, when members of the immediate family moved to Brussels, Belgium after Fleming had fled the country to escape his creditors and financial ruin.
+The mansion was put up for rent in April 1855.

-The property was passed down through differing owners, with Joseph Wharton purchasing the lands at Atsion in 1892, as a part of his 96,000 acre holdings in the New Jersey Pine Barrens, and converted the mansion into a storage facility for cranberry and peanut harvesting.
+The property was passed down through differing owners.
+In July 1861, the property fell into the ownership of William C. Patterson, younger brother of Robert Patterson.
+Patterson then sold it to Philadelphia businessman, Maurice Raleigh, in 1871.
+During his tenure, Raleigh converted and expanded the old Fleming paper mill into a cotton mill.
+Following Raleigh's death in 1882, the property was left to his heirs, who did not maintain it.
+The Raleigh's were the last ones to use the mansion as a residence.
+In March 1892, Joseph Wharton purchased the lands at Atsion as a part of his 96,000 acre holdings in the New Jersey Pine Barrens, and converted the mansion into a storage facility for cranberry and peanut harvesting.
 Following Wharton's death in 1909, the mansion sat vacant until 1955 when the State of New Jersey purchased the Wharton Tract and established Wharton State Forest in 1956.

 The mansion underwent a 1962 restoration campaign by G. Edwin Brumbaugh, son of former Pennsylvania governor Martin Grove Brumbaugh.
 The 1962 campaign restored the exterior facades and porches to the original 1826 configuration.
 Interior stabilization was undertaken during this campaign.

-A full restoration of the mansion was undertaken from 2008 to 2009 with an estimated price of $1.2 million, which included further restoration to the exterior, a full interior restoration, and the addition of the western porch which had been removed during the Brumbaugh restoration campaign.
+A full restoration of the mansion was undertaken from 2007 to 2009 with an estimated price of $1.2 million, which included further restoration to the exterior, a full interior restoration, and the addition of the western porch which had been removed during the Brumbaugh restoration campaign.

-Typical stucco scoring on the exterior facade of the Atsion Mansion.

 Exterior

 The exterior of the mansion features a patterned stucco scoring over an ironstone core, intended to replicate marble blocks.
-The exterior also includes a L-shaped verandah porch supported by thirteen makeshift doric columns.
-The columns are cast-iron waterpipes that were created at the Weymouth Iron Works in Weymouth Township, New Jersey, another iron furnace operated by Richards.
+Evidence suggests the original color of the mansion was white, to resemble a Greek temple, to match with the Greek Revival architecture of the structure.
+An L-shaped verandah porch wraps around the south and western sides of the mansion.
+The south porch was part of the original 1826 construction, with the western porch added on between 1828-1830.
+The porch is supported by 13 cast-iron columns that were cast at the Weymouth Iron Works in Weymouth Township, New Jersey, another iron furnace operated by Richards.

-The mansion features a five-bay window orientation on the basement, first and second floor levels.
-The fourth floor consists of 3 lunette windows in the gable section of the exterior.
-Four chimneys rise from the home, the smoke escape for nine fireplaces locate inside of the home.